sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Undodgeable**]

 Effect: A bolt of lightning streaks from your outstretched hand towards a creature within range.
 Make an attack roll; on a hit, deal 80 shock damage.
 The lightning then chains to the closest creature within 3 meters for 40 shock damage.
-Finally, it chains to another creature within 3 meters (this can be the first target again), dealing 20 shock damage.
+It chains again to the closest creature within 3 meters of the second target (this can be the first target again), dealing 20 shock damage.

 ### Jolt Gu
 *Rank 1 Attack*